-D-BOX's success relies on its ability to attract and retain a highly qualified work force.
-Failure to retain qualified staff and the loss of key employees could compromise the pace and success of product development.
+D-BOX's success relies on its ability to attract and retain a highly qualified work force, and to maintain harmonious labour relations with its employees.
+Failure to recruit and retain qualified staff and key employees, or to maintain harmonious labour relations with its workforce could have a material adverse effect on D-BOX's business, its sales and the pace and success of product development.